 Club Carlson Business Card

 The only difference between the personal and business card is that the annual fee is $60 (instead of $75).
-Apart from that the sign-up bonus and card benefits are the same.
+Apart from that the welcome bonus and card benefits are the same.
 It never hurts to apply, but it seems that very few people are getting approved for both cards according to this Flyertalk thread.
 I applied for both in March and was only approved for the Business card.
 Recently I applied for the personal and was approved.

 If you get both cards Club Carlson requires you to have the points deposited to separate accounts–or at least have a separate personal and business account.
 You can easily transfer your points balance from one account over to another other account.
 All you need to do is call Club Carlson with both account numbers and request that your points be gifted to your other account, they will happily do it for free.